sidml/sidml.github.io/_posts/ml/2019-11-05-understanding-centernet.md

 ## Training details

-I used Adam opimtizer with default settings.
+I used Adam optimizer with default settings.
 The model starts giving reasonable output after training for around 10 epochs.
 We perform non maxima suppression [using Max pooling] on the model class maps.
 The top 100 predictions are selected.
 We use offset maps to finetune object coordinates.
 During visualization, I set a hard threshold of 0.25 i.e. if draw bounding box only if model confidence > 0.25.
 If you don't care about false alarms, you should probably set a lower threshold.

 ## Conclusion